U.S. considers no-fly zone after Syria crosses nerve gas 'red line'

 "If we have done the training ... and have enough weapons and ammunition I think it will be a matter of time, about six months, maybe less, maybe more, to collapse the regime."

 France said a no-fly zone would be impossible without U.N.
-Security Council authorisation, which made it unlikely for now.
+Security Council authorization, which made it unlikely for now.

 Nevertheless, Washington has quietly taken steps that would make it easier, moving Patriot surface-to-air missiles, war planes and more than 4,000 troops into Jordan, officially as part of an annual exercise in the past week but making clear that the assets could stay on when the war games are over.